This article will review the structure of a compound microscope and explain to you how each part works to give us the magnification images.

 Many optical parts of a microscope work together to magnify and produce an image of the specimen placed on a slide.
 These parts include:

 The eyepiece (or ocular lens) is the lens part at the top of a microscope that the viewer looks through.
 The standard eyepiece has a magnification of 10x.
-You may exchange with an optional eyepiece ranged from 5x – 30x.
+You may exchange with an optional eyepiece ranging from 5x – 30x.

 [In this figure] The structure inside an eyepiece.